 6 large carrots, peeling still on, cut in 2 inch slices

-4 stocks of celery, cut in 2 inch slices
+1 large white onion, diced4 stocks of celery, cut in 2 inch slices

 6 white mushrooms, left whole

-4 large cloves of garlic, chopped
+1 large red tomato, quartered4 large cloves of garlic, chopped

 4 green onions, chopped

-1 teaspoon Dijon style mustard
+1 tablespoon of tomato paste1 teaspoon Dijon style mustard

 salt and pepper

-1 tablespoon of butter
+1 tablespoon of butter3 tablespoons of olive oil

 1/4 cup of parsley, chopped